Saving Private Ryan

 Talking in the Church

-The big speeches that Matt Damon and Hanks give are also corny, but they work—they are genuinely moving, and they are moving because they are well performed and because the weight behind them—the gravity of the character’s situations—feels real.
+The big speeches that Matt Damon (Monuments Men) and Hanks give are also corny, but they work—they are genuinely moving, and they are moving because they are well performed and because the weight behind them—the gravity of the character’s situations—feels real.
 When I know I should find them overly sentimental, I am instead moved.
 That’s Spielberg’s thing—he is authentically corny, and he knows how to move an audience, damn him.

 However sentimental the movie may be, for good or bad, the combat scenes and the character moments within them make this movie worth watching.